ovgu-ailab/idl2025/assignment1_5.md

 Get to know these components through self-study!
 It should be sufficient to read through and try out a few tutorials on [the Pytorch website](https://pytorch.org/tutorials/).
 Make sure to actually do the practical work!
-Y ou don't need a deep understanding of all the details at this point, just enough to be able to work with these functionalities.
+You don't need a deep understanding of all the details at this point, just enough to be able to work with these functionalities.
 We recommend:

 - [Learn the basics](https://pytorch.org/tutorials/beginner/basics/intro.html#) -- this begins with a "quickstart" that